BoggedFinance/Bogged-Token-List/README.md

 [Bogged Charts](https://charts.bogged.finance) uses token logos from this source, alongside a number of other projects.

+[Bogged.Finance Trading](https://bogged.finance) uses token logos and information from this source.

 The repository contains token info from the Binance smart Chain.

 ## How to add token